-Roelandt Jacobsz Savery Netherlands
+Roelandt Jacobsz Savery Biography | Oil Paintings

 9-1576 Kortrijk, NED - 2-25-1639 Utrecht, NEDBack to Artist IndexView Artists Paintings

-Before 1616 Roelant Jacobsz Savery moved back to Amsterdam, and lived in the Sint Antoniesbreestraat.
-In 1618 he settled in Utrecht, where he joined the artist's guild a year later.
+By 1616 Roelant Savery moved back to Amsterdam and lived in the Sint Antoniesbreestraat neighborhood, but two years later he moved to Utrecht, where he joined the Artist's Guild of Saint Luke a year later.
 His nephew Hans would become his most important assistant.
 Roelant Jacobsz Savery was friends with still life painters like Balthasar van der Ast and Ambrosius Bosschaert.

-Art Movement: Mannerism Art
+Art Movement: Mannerism Art.